alikonuk1/wantdocs/README.md

       ```
     - Edit the `.env` file and add your OpenAI API key:
       ```
-      OPENAI_API_KEY="your_actual_openai_api_key_here"
+      OPENAI_API_KEY="your_openai_api_key
       ```

 ## Usage

-You can run the tool using the npm start script.
 You need to provide the path to your codebase and the path to your documentation.
 An output directory is optional.

 ```bash
 npm start -- --codePath <path_to_your_codebase> --docPath <path_to_your_documentation> [-o <path_to_output_directory>]